Eelinki/personal-website/README.md

+# Personal website

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is the repository for my personal website running at https://eelij.fi